quentinverhagen/data_group_9/Assignment3.md

     The total amount of tourist tax Amsterdam will receive from bookings during the event with 30.000 visitors in a week is €  2768213.70

-Not all 30.000 visitors can stay in AirBnB apartments, as we calculated that there are not enough private rooms and apartments available for a week.
-The other visitors will have to stay in other apartments or hotels.
-To still calculate the tourist tax received from these visitors, we calculated the average price of an AirBnb.
-With this it was possible to calculate the received tax.
-We assumed again that people would stay in two beds / rooms.

 ### Question 2: Plot the amount of AirBnb locations per neighbourhood.